umbraco/UmbracoDocs/Tutorials/Creating-Basic-Site/Adding-Language-Variants/index.md

 1. Go to the **Content** tab.
 2. Right-click on the **...** dots next to the **Home Page** content node and select **Culture and Hostnames...**.
-3. In the **Culture and Hostnames** pane, let's add a domain for each hostname, like it's done here:
+3. In the **Culture and Hostnames** tree, let's add a domain for each hostname, like it's done here:
     ![Culture and Hostnames](images/culture-and-hostnames.png)
 4. Click **Save**.